 What is Cofferdam on Ships?

-What is Cofferdam on Ship?
+What is a Cofferdam on a Ship?

 It can be said that the cofferdam is a void or an empty compartment, which is provided between the tanks to prevent two different liquids from mixing with each other.
-This empty space avoids intermixing of two different fluid when there is a leak from the boundary separating the two liquids.
+This empty space avoids the intermixing of two different fluids when there is a leak from the boundary separating the two liquids.

 Important Features of Cofferdam

-• The cofferdam is provided with manholes for entry and inspection
+- The cofferdam is provided with manholes for entry and inspection.

-• It is always maintained dry to detect an early leak.
+- It is always maintained dry to detect an early leak.

-• Some cofferdams are usually provided with bilge suction so that any accumulated water/ oil or water-oil mixture due to any leakage in the cofferdam can be pumped out using a bilge pump
+- Some cofferdams are usually provided with bilge suction so that any accumulated water/ oil or water-oil mixture due to any leakage in the cofferdam can be pumped out using a bilge pump.

 Construction of Cofferdam

 The cofferdam in a ship should be provided with stiffeners and girders to withstand liquid sloshing (in case of leakage), vibratory loads and other loads which may be imposed in service.
-While selecting the construction materials, especially for the equipment and fittings to be fitted in the cofferdam (such as a level sensor, vent and sounding pipes etc.), the contact spark-producing properties of the material should be considered.
+While selecting the construction materials, especially for the equipment to be fitted in the cofferdam (such as a level sensor, vent and sounding pipes, etc.), the contact spark-producing properties of the material should be considered.

-Where is Cofferdam Provided?
+Where is the Cofferdam Located?

-Cofferdam dam is there on all the ships.
-They are provided:
+The Cofferdam is present on all ships.

-• Between fuel oil tanks which are installed inside the engine room.
+• Between fuel oil tanks, which are installed inside the engine room.
 E.g. diesel oil and heavy fuel oil tank.

-• Between lube oil tanks such as Auxiliary engine, main engine, or cylinder oil and lube oil storage tanks
+• Between lube oil tanks such as Auxiliary engine, main engine, or cylinder oil and lube oil storage tanks.

-• Between two oil tanks carrying different grades of fuel such as LSFO and HSFO
+• Between two oil tanks carrying different grades of fuel, such as LSFO and HSFO.

 • The cofferdam is also installed around the main engine lube oil drain or sump tank, mainly to separate it from other double bottom tanks.